rmkemker/EarthMapper/README.md

 # EarthMapper #

 Project repository for EarthMapper.
 This is a toolbox for the semantic segmentation of non-RGB (i.e., multispectral/hyperspectral) imagery.
+We will work on adding more examples and better documentation.

 <p align="center">
 <img  src="http://www.cis.rit.edu/~rmk6217/img/earthmapper.png" width="200">